Coldstream Guards: Structure

 Companies that make up the regiment are traditionally numbered.
 New officers destined for the regiment that are at Sandhurst or at the Infantry Battle School form No. 13 Coy, while Guardsmen under training at ITC Catterick make up No. 14 Coy.
-No. 7 Coy is one of the incremental companies formed to undertake public duties in London and Windsor, and maintains the colours and traditions of the former 2nd Battalion.
+No. 7 Coy is one of the incremental companies formed to undertake public duties in London and Windsor, and maintains the Colours and traditions of the former 2nd Battalion.

 Role

 Currently, the most prominent role of the 1st Battalion and No. 7 Company is the performance of ceremonial duties in London and Windsor as part of the Household Division.
-Operationally, The Coldstream Guards currently perform the role of light infantry.
 The 1st Battalion is based in Windsor at Victoria Barracks as an operational light infantry battalion.

-In 2027 1st Battalion will take over a security force assistance role from 1st Battalion the Irish Guards.
+In 2027 the 1st Battalion will take over a security force assistance role from 1st Battalion Irish Guards.

 The Corps of Drums, in addition to their ceremonial role, which has been primarily the musical accompaniment of Changing of the Guard for Windsor Castle, has the role of machine gun platoon.
 All Guardsmen for public duties wear the 'Home Service' Dress tunic in summer or greatcoat in winter and bearskin with a red plume.
-The Coldstream Guards regimental band plays at Changing of The Guard, state visits and many other events.
+The Band of the Coldstream Guards plays at Changing of The Guard, state visits and many other events.

 Unlike the other four regiments of foot guards, which recruit from each of the four home nations, the Coldstream Guards has a specific recruiting area, which encompasses the counties that Monck's Regiment passed through on its march from Coldstream to London.
 The traditional recruiting area of the Coldstream Guards is the South West and North East of England.

 The Coldstream Guards and other Guards Regiments have a long-standing connection to The Parachute Regiment.
-Guardsmen who have completed P company have the option of being posted to the Guards Parachute Platoon, 3 PARA, still keeping the tradition of the No 1 (Guards) Independent Parachute Company, which was the original Pathfinder Group of 16th Parachute Brigade, now renamed 16th Air Assault Brigade.
+Guardsmen who have completed P Company have the option of being posted to the Guards Parachute Platoon, 3 PARA, still keeping the tradition of the No. 1 (Guards) Independent Parachute Company, which was the original Pathfinder Group of 16th Parachute Brigade, now renamed 16th Air Assault Brigade.